Why Did Gartner Kill the Web Content Management Magic Quadrant?

 Of course not.
 No one is throwing out those wild forecasts from what we can tell, not even Stamford, Conn.-based Gartner.
 And it certainly doesn’t mean practitioners managing content should consider jumping ship from their WCM providers because one research firm has killed a report on the technology.
 WCM, in fact, is far from dead, and even Gartner will tell you that.
 But this is a closely-watched report in the industry.
 Why euthanize it after 20 years?

-“It's not the death of WCM,” said Irina Guseva, one of the authors of the former WCM Magic Quadrant and senior research director focusing on WCM and DXP.
+“It's not the death of WCM,” said Irina Guseva, lead analyst and lead author of the former WCM Magic Quadrant and senior research director focusing on WCM and DXP.
 “It’s the birth of WCM to a new definition of a content management system.
 Because now it's not only the web, obviously, that we need to tackle when you have Alexa, chatbots and different devices, modalities and channels.
 Content is not dying.
 It’s just turning into an original idea of a content management system that's intended for different content types and now for different channels.”

 This isn't the first time Gartner has tweaked its approach in its coverage of content-management technology.
 It changed "Enterprise Content Management" to "Content Services Platforms" in 2017, defining the technology as "a set of services and microservices, embodied either as an integrated product suite or as separate applications that share common APIs and repositories, to exploit diverse content types and to serve multiple constituencies and numerous use cases across an organization."